Batch jobs

 scancel <jobID> cancel the job

-When you execute sbatch myJob.sh, SLURM responds with something like
+When you execute sbatch myJob.sh, Slurm responds with something like

 Submitted batch job 25789352

-To check on your jobs, execute squeue -u <userID>; SLURM responds with something like
+To check on your jobs, execute squeue -u <userID>; Slurm responds with something like

 JOBID PARTITION NAME USER ST TIME NODES NODELIST(REASON)